Sajalol/rest_api_5/README.md

 - As a user, I want to be able to update a task so that I can change the details of a task if necessary.
 - As a user, I want to be able to delete a task so that I can remove tasks that are no longer relevant.
 - As a user, I want to be able to filter, search, and sort my tasks so that I can easily find the tasks I need.
+- As a admin, I want to be able to have a overview off all tasks.
+- As a admin, I want to be able to delete tasks from admin view

 ### Epic 2: User Management and Authentication
 * [x] Done
 <br>
-- As a user, I want to be able to register for an account so that I can create a personalized task list.
 - As a user, I want to be able to log in to my account so that I can access my tasks.
 - As a user, I want to be able to view my account details so that I can see my personal information.
 - As a user, I want to be able to log out of my account so that I can end my session.
+- As a admin, I want to be able to create users and have full user control.

 ## Progress Tracking